• Why does RH have an admissions policy and what do we look for in potential campers?

 Trips and Excursions (OPTIONAL) The following require parental permission:

-• Disciplinary English Language Study Hall $30 per hour.. mandatory for campers who violate our “English speaking only” policy while at camp
+• Disciplinary Intensive English Language Study Hall (Red Card Tutoring) $75 per 1/2 hour or $130 per hour Mandatory for campers who violate our “English speaking only” policy while at camp

 Summer Expenses (OPTIONAL) Additional optional expenses may include, but are not limited to, camp store purchases, airport transportation and shipments of trunk/duffel bag at the end of camp.